Abdallah4Z/Autobots/readme.md

 python app.py
 ```

+The server will start on port 5000 by default.

 ## 🔍 Using the Application

 Once both the frontend and backend are running:

-1. Open your browser and navigate to `http://localhost:5173` (or the port shown in the Vite output)
+1. Open your browser and navigate to `http://localhost:5173`
-2. Use the interactive map to explore the transportation network
-3. Select origin and destination points to find optimal routes
+2. Use the dropdown filters to select your origin and destination
-4. Analyze traffic patterns using the analysis tools
-5. Explore optimization suggestions for improving the network

-## 📚 Documentation

-Comprehensive documentation is available in the `docs/` directory:

-- **API Reference**: Details of all API endpoints
-- **Module Documentation**: Documentation for all backend modules
-- **Algorithms**: Explanation of implemented algorithms
-- **Data Schema**: Format of input and output data
+3. Choose a time of day (morning, afternoon, evening, night) to see different map styles
+4. Select a routing algorithm (ASTAR or Dijkstra)
+5. Choose between straight line visualization or actual road routes
+6. For emergency services, select the emergency type (Ambulance, Police, Fire Truck)
+7. Toggle traffic data visibility with the traffic button
+8. View route details in the information panel

 ## 🛠️ Technologies Used

-- **Frontend**: React, TypeScript, Vite, React Router
+- **Frontend**: React, TypeScript, Vite, Material-UI, Google Maps API
 - **Backend**: Python, Flask, NetworkX
-- **Data Processing**: Pandas
-- **Visualization**: Matplotlib, React visualization libraries
+- **Algorithms**: A*, Dijkstra's algorithm, Minimum Spanning Tree

 ## ❓ Need Help?
-If you encounter any issues during setup or development, check the documentation first or reach out to the development team.
+If you have questions about using the application, visit the FAQs page by clicking the help button.
+For technical issues, please refer to the project documentation.

-u also need our api key to run this but we obviously didnt push it :)
+Note: You'll need a valid Google Maps API key to run this application locally.